Cheese-Slice-1/KaNe-Engine/README.md

 #you can include other languages in the same style as jpn-ro and jpn-ka
 ```

+Then, you compress the folder into a **ZIP** file and in the app, open it.
+As for now, only ZIP files are supported, so be careful.

 The best way to know the phonemes' configuration is to OTO the voicebank in UTAU or another OTOing program, and then use the generated configurations.

 Keep in mind what each of the configurations mean: